Going Responsive With Limited Resources: A Look at Edinburgh Bicycle’s Journey0

 We’re constantly preaching about the importance of designing mobile-friendly emails.
 However, as Jason describes, there is a lot of confusion about mobile email design strategies and how to choose which one is right for you.
 It comes down to two aspects: the percentage of your subscribers opening on mobile and the resources you have available to put towards a mobile strategy.
+We put together this responsive email example of Edinburgh Bicycle so you can see what really matters when it comes to implementing mobile-friendly email.

 While responsive email design is a powerful strategy, designers can find it difficult to wrap their heads around, and many feel as if they do not have the resources available to make it a priority.
 However with so many amazing responsive templates and guides available, implementation is plausible—even for small teams!